lostrider07/saitejagarlapati.github.io/README.md

-The Deployed site is: https://saitejagarlapati.github.io.
+The Deployed site is: https://lostrider07.github.io/saitejagarlapati.github.io/

+How to run the project:
+- First, you will need to clone the repository from https://github.com/lostrider07
+- Then go to the specified path where you have the index.html in the terminal.
+- Type the command: start index.html and press enter.

 References used for this project are:
 1. https://designshack.net/articles/navigation/single-page-sliding-website-layout-fixed-nav/